bbauska/W3Cx-2of5/README.md

 .... are all equivalent.
 ```

-It is also important to know that, in HTML, <b>double and single quotes
+It is also important to know that, in HTML, **double and single quotes
-are almost interchangeable, but they have to match</b>.
+are almost interchangeable, but they have to match**.
 If you start a
 string with a double quote, the computer will not end it until it sees
 another double quote.
 Any single quotes will be happily considered part
 of the string, which is handy if you need quotation marks in your
 string.
 Because of this, if you create a string as ' "quote" ' (single
 quotes containing a double quoted string),  your string will have the
-letters <space&gt;-"-q-u-o-t-e-"-<space&gt; (with double quotes in the
+letters <space>-"-q-u-o-t-e-"-<space> (with double quotes in the
 string and spaces outside those) as opposed to "quote" which will just
 have the letters q-u-o-t-e (no quotation marks or spaces in the string).
  Nevertheless, best practice is to be consistent in your quotes, so it's